Luch3nz0/meteordodge/README.md

 It's fast.
 It's frantic.
 It's fun.
 One second you’re alive… the next?
 Cosmic toast. 🌌🔥

 Are you ready to dance between death rocks and claim your place among the stars?
-Play Meteor Dodge and let the sky games begin!
+Play Meteor Dodge on mobile or pc and let the sky games begin!